AUSAXS/AUSAXS/README.md

 2. Clone this repository
 `git clone https://github.com/klytje/AUSAXS.git`.

-3. Create the build directory & prepare compilation `cmake -B build -S .`
+3. Prepare the project for compilation
+`cmake -B build -S .`

 4. Compile your choice of executable